codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

-### Side-by-Side GitOps: Synchronize minor versions
+### GitOps with Argo CD: Synchronize Argo CD chart's minor versions
-For Side-by-Side installation, use the same upstream chart version of Argo CD as that used by Codefresh.
+To avoid potentially incompatible changes or mismatches, ensure that the native Argo CD uses the same upstream chart version of Argo CD as that used by Codefresh.

 1. Go to `https://github.com/codefresh-io/argo-helm/<upstream-chart-version>-<codefresh-version id>/charts/argo-cd/Chart.yaml`.
 For example, `https://github.com/codefresh-io/argo-helm/blob/argo-cd-5.38.1-1-cap-CR-18361/charts/argo-cd/Chart.yaml`.
 1. Find the Argo CD chart version that Codefresh uses in `dependencies.version`, as in this example: